alessioarcudi/ExIFFI/ExIFFI_Notes/GLOBAL FEATURE IMPORTANCE AND FEATURE SELECTION EXPERIMENTS.md

 		- Bar/Score Plots: Feature 0 is still considered the most important in the Score Plot but with a smaller margin and moreover it is not 100% of the times the most important in the Bar Plot
 		- Feature Selection Plot: $AUC_{FS} = 2.926$ → the area is more or less half than the one in scenario 2
 	- `RandomForest, scenario=2`
 		- Bar/Score Plots: Here the dominance of Feature 0 is even more evident in the Score Plot (the Bar Plot is more or less the same as in `EXIFFI, scenario=2`).
 That's because we use the `EIF+` scores as labels for a `RandomForest` regressor that than has a probably more robust way to compute the Feature Importances.
-Obviously the problem of `RandomForest` is that it needs to labels.
+Obviously the problem of `RandomForest` is that it needs labels.
 		- Feature Selection Plot: Very similar to `EXIFFI, scenario=2` → $AUC_{FS} = 4.539$
 	- `RandomForest, scenario=1`
 		- Bar/Score Plots: Also in this case in the Score Plot Feature 0 is the most important but with a lower margin on the others while in the Bar Plot it is still at the first position in all the 40 runs